donyu/cs3136-recitations/recitation-4.md

     a merge() step (merges the now sorted sub arrays into one array) (in our example, we have a 5th step, setting the values of array a to the values of the sorted array temp)

 You will only be coding up the merge() step which is in fact not recursive.
-The basis for merge() is explained below in my own pseudocode. *Note merge() is such a common function that you can find pseudocode for it everywhere online.
+The basis for merge() is explained below in my own pseudocode. *Note merge() is such a common function that you can find pseudocode for it everywhere online. (but the below should be sufficient)

 ```c
 define function merge (array1, array2) {